Category Archives: Publishing

 History buffs are always fascinated by cemeteries, since they often have an aviation connection.
 In the restful cemetery in Morris, several fliers have made their final touchdowns, including AC1 Albert E. Porter.
 On September 21, 1940 Albert (age 27) was in Fleet Finch 4449 flying near Trenton.
 He was a mechanic, so may have been

 up with the pilot on a test flight, or maybe was just on a joy ride.
 Somehow, 4449 collided with Finch 1018.
 Both planes came down.
 Of the four men aboard, Albert was the sole casualty.
-This accompanying newspaper clipping give an outline of what happened that day.
+This accompanying newspaper clipping gives an outline of what happened that day.

 Today’s job at the WCAM?
 Grinding for several hours over the astounding log books of Roy O. deNevers, one of the many unsung Canadian aviation heroes.
 Look for his story in Vol.4 — Aviation in Canada: The RCAF Overseas 1939-1945.
 Along the way, author Bill Zuk showed up, working with a team taping several RCAF Lancaster aircrew.
 Bill and I had a pleasant walk, then some cool ones in the Airport Hilton lounge (you’ll know some of Bill’s books, including his bio of the great Janusz Zurakowski of CF-105 renown).